How It Works

 How we value your artwork from a photo

 Upload clear photos and get a research-backed value range—fast, free, and without shipping your art or paying for a formal appraisal upfront.
+We complete hundreds of valuations every month for everyday art owners.

 The four-step artwork valuation process